Kari Brattset Dale: National team

 She made her debut on the Norwegian national team in March 2016 against Romania.

 A year later, she won silver medals at the 2017 World Championship.
 She also participated at the 2018 European Championship.

-Two years later, she won gold medlas at the 2020 European Championship.
+Two years later, she won gold medals at the 2020 European Championship.
 During the tournament, she scored 24 goals.

 She won bronze medals at the 2021 Olympics in Tokyo.
 During the tournament she scored 33 goals.
 Later the same year, she won gold medals at the 2021 World Championship, and was chosen as the tournament MVP.

 Two years later, she won silver medals at the 2023 World Championship, losing to France in the final.
 She scored 7 goals during the tournament.

 At the 2024 Olympics, she won gold medals for a second time in arow, and was selected for the tournament all star team.
 The same year, she won the 2024 European Championship, beating Denmark in the final.